jimeh/stub.sh/README.md

 - `restore`: Restores use of original binary/function that was stubbed.
   Arguments:
     - `$1`: Name of command to restore.
+- `stub_called`: Check if given stub has been called.
+Gives a `0` return value when true, and `1` when false.
+    - `$1`: Name of stub to check.
+- `stub_called_times`: Find out how many times a stub has been called, or given a second argument it validates if stub was called exactly X times.
+    - `$1`: Name of stub to check.
+    - `$2`: Exact number of times stub should have been called (optional).
+- `stub_called_at_least_times`: Validate that stub has been called at least X number of times.
+    - `$1`: Name of stub to check.
+    - `$2`: Minimum number of times stub should have been called.
+- `stub_called_at_most_times`: Validate that stub has been called no more than X number of times.
+    - `$1`: Name of stub to check.
+    - `$2`: Maximum number of times stub should have been called.

+## Todo

+- Add a `stub_called_with` function that validates the stub has been called with specific arguments.
+- Add a `stub_called_with_times` function that validates the stub has been called with specific arguments a specific number of times.

 ## License